edwinb-ai/BioMetaheuristics.jl/docs/src/index.md

 In scientific computing, the [Julia programming language](https://julialang.org) has been an excellent tool to get rid of the two language problem, i.e. when there is a need for high perfomance calculations but with low level manipulation, problems can be harder to code and even harder to solve.
-`Julia` is a great candidate to solve this problem, and this package attempts to prove that by high perfomant code and implementations.
+`Julia` is a great candidate to solve this problem, and this package attempts to prove that by providing high perfomant code and implementations.

 ## Contents of `Newtman.jl`

 The following **algorithms** are implemented:

-- Particle Swarm Optimization[^4]
+- Particle Swarm Optimization [^4]

 Also, the following **benchmark functions** are implemented: